Accommodation

 Best for: Beetles, woodlice, spiders

 Layers of loose bark provide dark, sheltered retreats for guests who prefer life on the quiet side.
-Damp-tolerant and naturally textured.
+Damp-friendly and naturally textured.

 - Low-light environment